MDU-PHL/ngmaster/README.md

     $ pip3 install --upgrade --install-option="--install-scripts=$HOME/bin" --user git+https://github.com/MDU-PHL/ngmaster.git

-The simplest way to install dependencies is to use the Brew (Mac OS X) or LinuxBrew (Linux) system.
-Users who have difficulty installing isPcr from source (eg. Mac OS) may have more success with Brew:
+The simplest way to install dependencies is to use the Brew (MacOS) or LinuxBrew (Linux) system.
+Users who have difficulty installing isPcr from source (eg. MacOS) may have more success with Brew:
 ```
-$ brew tap homebrew/science
-$ brew tap tseemann/homebrew-bioinformatics-linux
-$ brew install ispcr
+$ brew install brewsci/bio/ispcr
 ```

 ### To test installation